-It is import to conduct an estate planning review whenever something major changes in your life – like a birth, death or divorce – is key to ensuring your will remains valid and that the people you love are taken care of in the way you intend.
+It is important to conduct an estate planning review whenever something major changes in your life – like a birth, death, or divorce – is key to ensuring your will remains valid and that the people you love are taken care of in the way you intend.
 Here are some additional steps you can take to be sure your estate plan remains valid:

-Name guardians.
+- Name guardians.
 If you have minor children, one of the most important functions of your estate plan is to name a guardian.
-If that person cannot serve, you will need to have named a second choice for guardian to ensure the future of your children does not end up in the hands of a judge who doesn’t know you or the choices you might have made for them.
-We have a free report we can send you on six common mistakes parents make when naming guardians – mistakes you definitely want to avoid!
-Just contact our office for a free copy of this valuable report or download it from the website.
+If that person cannot serve, you will need to have named a second choice for a guardian to ensure the future of your children does not end up in the hands of a judge who doesn’t know you or the choices you might have made for them.

 The best way to learn about protecting your family is to talk with us about a Family Wealth Planning Session, where we can identify the best strategies for you to provide for and protect the financial security of your loved ones.
-Give us a call at (646) 736-7539.
+Contact us to get started.

 You can schedule a call with us or reach us directly at 855.528.9637 to learn more about how best to plan today to protect those most important to you.